inkarkat/vim-ingo-library/README.md

 - Add ingo/change/processed.vim module.
 - CHG: ingo#area#frompattern#GetCurrent() now takes optional arguments as Dictionary and adds a:options.firstLnum and a:options.lastLnum.
+- CHG: ingo#text#frompattern#GetCurrent() now take the optional a:currentPos
+  as Dictionary and adds a:options.firstLnum, a:options.lastLnum, and a:options.returnValueOnNoSelection.

 ##### 1.041   12-Mar-2020
 - Add ingo/register/pending.vim module.